d-bl/GroundForge/Choose-Stitches.md

 * _Top left:_ the definition of a pattern.
 You can choose one from thumbnails, or [assemble] something else.
   The rows and columns determine the ID's assigned to stitches.
   The digits inside the circles determine the configuration of incoming arrows at that position.
-* _Top right:_ how the pattern definition looks like when repeated
+* _Top right:_ how the pattern definition looks like when repeated.
+The colored dots are explained on the "reshape" pages.
 * _Bottom:_ the diagrams generated with the chosen stitches